A consortium of 25 partners from 12 different European countries

 Team: Mr. Michael Funk

-Located at the University of Vienna and embedded in the Department of Philosophy´s rich tradition of philosophical inquiry, the research group of the Chair Philosophy of Media and Technology focuses on philosophical questions related to technologies and media.
+The research group of the Chair Philosophy of Media and Technology of the University of Vienna focuses on philosophical questions related to technologies and media.
 Bringing to bear philosophical approaches and arguments on new developments in technology, e.g. in robotics, artificial intelligence, and related fields, the group aims to make contributions to philosophy in a way that is relevant to society and its future in a global context.

 Universiteit Utrecht, Netherlands